 All too often, the enclosure is not considered until the last minute in any repair, the focus going on the active components.
 This can lead to a quick decision that often negates many cost savings in other areas.
 Therefore, we have developed five ways to save money on your enclosure purchase that will also allow you to be better prepared and reduce downtime.

-1. As simple as it seems, use a standard enclosure.
+1. Use a standard electronics enclosure.

 In the rush to replace a damaged or defective piece of equipment, the quick response is for an exact replacement.
 However, by choosing a standard, off the shelf, enclosure, the lead time and cost both decline significantly.
 It is important to remember that using a slightly larger enclosure does not impact the functioning of the internal components, so buying a box that is an inch larger could actually save money if it is a standard compared to the costs of developing the requested custom box.

-2. Consider using a less expensive material.
+2. Consider a less expensive electronics enclosure material.

 As an example, steel or aluminum are more expensive than plastic.
 In the United States, for NEMA enclosures, steel is the preferred material.
 In the rest of the world, plastics are more popular in no small part due to their low cost and more than adequate strength.
-If the application does not require the box to withstand constant physical abuse, plastic provides a lower cost and even more corrosion resistant option.
+If the application does not require the box to withstand constant physical abuse, plastic enclosures provide a lower cost and even more corrosion resistant option.

 For example, does the unit need a UL rating or is the manufacturer’s NEMA ratings sufficient?
 For example, Bud offers a NEMA enclosure line with several alternatives included an ABS plastic version that does not come with the UL ratings.
 For most applications, this box provides a perfect solution of value and function.
 In a similar vein, can you use a box with a lower level of protection?
 For example, a NEMA 1 box may suffice where traditionally one has used a NEMA 12 box (see side bar for NEMA description).
 Alternatively, if only a specific internal component needs to be EMI/RFI shielded, it is better to protect that component than to shield the entire enclosure.